e-picas/bash-utils/CONTRIBUTING.md

 merged the "dev" one in.
 Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.

+You can build a new release running:

+    ./make.sh release X.Y.Z

+This will call first the `version X.Y.Z` and `manpages` actions of `make.sh`.

-To make a new release of the package, you must follow these steps:
+To make a new release of the package manually, you must follow these steps:

 1.  merge the "dev" branch into "master"